CCCCY096/CCCCY096.github.io/notes_about_vim.md

 **Step 1**: Run `vimtutor` and step through the tutorial.
 Take less than half an hour during the first try.
 Repeat a few times if you will.

-**Step 2**: Practice the basic motions and commands taught in the tutorial. **VS Code + Vim key-binding** plugin is a good playground because you can always work around by using the normie editing when you forget Vim syntax.
+**Step 2**: Practice the basic motions and commands taught in the tutorial. **VS Code + Vim key-binding plugin** is a good playground because you can always work around by using the normie editing when you forget Vim syntax.

 **Step 3**: Learn more advanced usages, like registers, options ( `hlsearch, ic, ...` ), more complex motions and commands and so on.

 **Step 4**: Maybe it's time to use `vim` or `Neovim` with plugins as a productivity tool.
 I'm still stuck in this stage so I don't know what to tell you.
 I heard it's damn messy to use those plugins.
+VS Code might be good enough!

 **Step 5**: Profits.